erosestante/ac112e6b40ed278155f9ba01f3d16c384cac5674e1cea62f7c67f4cda328a01b_no2_prediction/README.md

 - `Docker containerization` for reproducible, immutable environments.
 We start from a Python 3.12-slim base, install locked dependencies via UV, and bundle our ML code so anyone can clone and run without “it works on my machine” issues.

-- `Apache Airflow orchestration` (official `apache/airflow:3.0.3` image) to automate and monitor each pipeline step—preprocessing, feature engineering, time-based splits, per-period model training, and evaluation—with retry policies, clear task dependencies, and a web UI for visibility.
+- `Apache Airflow orchestration` (official `apache/airflow:3.0.3` image) to automate preprocessing, feature engineering, training (baseline + XGBoost/Optuna), evaluation, and drift monitoring.

+- `MLflow tracking + registry` for experiments, metrics, artifacts, and model versions.

+- `Drift Simulation and Detection (Evidently)` with branching retrain logic

 ## 2. Setup Instructions